Proud Boys rally in Portland is latest test for police

 PORTLAND, Ore. — The city's police response will be tested Saturday morning when potentially hundreds of people with clashing ideologies converge on a downtown waterfront park, a showdown that Portland leaders fear could devolve into violent street brawls.

-But the police response will include local, state and federal agencies, and participants who are asked to stay on sidewalks and fail to comply could face arrest, warned Lt.
+Portland police will be joined by other local, state and federal agencies, and participants who are asked to stay on sidewalks and fail to comply could face arrest, warned Lt.
 Tina Jones, a spokeswoman for the Portland Police Bureau.
 She confirmed that the city had received no permit applications for a mass gathering of people.

 "A lot of this is seeing who shows up on game day," Jones said at a news conference Friday.